lantiga/react.hiccup/README.md

 React.hiccup is a complete replacement for [React](http://facebook.github.io/react/) under the form of a [sweet.js](http://sweetjs.org) macro.

-Dig React but can't take JSX?
-React.hiccup to the rescue.
+Dig React but JSX feels funny?
+React.hiccup to the rescue!

 ## Syntax